Modern Foreign Languages

 |Mrs N Déniz-Woodward||Mrs A Paleoca|

 Arrangements for KS3 provision are currently under review.
-All students learn Spanish as their primary language from the start of Year 7, with higher-achieving students subsequently starting French as a second language.
+All students learn Spanish as their primary language from the start of Year 7.
 From the beginning of term 3 students are grouped into sets based on ability and attainment, with students in sets 1 and 2 starting a second language from the beginning of Year 8.
 At the beginning of Year 10, students may opt for any of the languages they have studied.

 SUBJECT SUCCESS STORIES